 All graduate students should have attended a Pre-Departure Orientation Webinar on Monday, August 11.
 The slides for the presentation are available below:

-Download the Graduate Pre-Departure Orientation Webinar slides (4.3 MB, PPT)
+Download the Graduate Pre-Departure Orientation Webinar slides (4.3 MB, PDF)

 What should I do before I leave Brazil?